bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 line string argument
 ```

-But an argument can also be a data table, what then?

-As the type system is generated, an argument on a specific senario can be any type we please.
-If a step has a string argument it is accessed as above, but if it has a data table argument, it is used slightly different.
+If a step has a data table argument then it is used slightly differently.

-In this feature we're using a data table argument with the When step:
+For example, in this feature the When step has a data table argument:

 ```gherkin
 Feature: a feature